 How can I name an unnamed natural feature?

-Please note that no feature can be named for a living person.
-A potential honoree must have been deceased for at least five years and must have had either a direct and long-term association with the feature or must have made notable civic contributions.
+Please note that no feature can be named for or in reference to a living person.
+Any person or persons that a proposed name refers to must have been deceased for at least five years and must have had either a direct and long-term association with the feature or must have made notable civic contributions.
+Any proposal for a name that refers to the name of a family must include at least one person who meets the criteria.

 Learn more: Guidance on Name Proposals